vlas-voloshin/JSONSchemaValidation/README.md

 ## Requirements

-`VVJSONSchemaValidation` currently supports building against iOS 7 SDK or higher and OS X SDK 10.9 or higher, with ARC enabled.
+`VVJSONSchemaValidation` currently supports building against iOS 7 SDK or higher and OS X SDK 10.9 or higher with Xcode 6 and ARC enabled.
+Library can be linked to Objective C and Swift targets.

 ## Installation